fy-create/Cube/bin_tutorial/README.md

 - 1: Establish the bottom white cross
 - 2: Solve the bottom white corner block
 - 3: Solve the middle layer
-- 4: Solve the top yellow cross
+- 4: Solve the up yellow cross
-- 5: Solve all yellow on the top layer
+- 5: Solve all yellow on the up layer
-- 6: Solve the top corner block
+- 6: Solve the up corner block
-- 7: Solve Top layer edge block
+- 7: Solve up edge block
 <BR>
 The table below lists the goals after each step.
 You can turn the cube to see other faces in the diagram.